2. Modartt Pianoteq 7

 Are piano learning apps worth it?

 They are worth it if you use a MIDI keyboard (not a touch screen) and give it the amount of practice and diligence necessary.
 However, most piano apps don’t teach you proper fingering and posture techniques.
 So, make sure you at least purchase a guidebook to help you learn good habits while playing.
+You can check online piano lessons here (free & paid)

 Can you teach yourself piano?